Open All Hours: Series development

 The shop is based on a little store called L E Riddiford in Thornbury, Gloucestershire.
 Roy Clarke visited this small town whilst travelling and was said to have fallen in love with the shop layout and its owner, Len Riddiford.

 Ronnie Barker proposed that Arkwright should have a stammer, and this was written into the character.
 Barker also co-created the premise of the dangerous till.
 In the series, the shop's antiquated till has a drawer that tends to snap shut suddenly.
 Even though this terrifies Granville and Arkwright, Arkwright refuses to replace the till due to the cost of a replacement, and because he believes it discourages burglars.
+In the documentary Open All Hours: A Celebration, Sydney Lotterby revealed that the till was controlled with a string by an assistant floor manager in the adjacent room, and that he once accidentally caught Barker's fingers while filming.
 By the time of Still Open All Hours, it is suggested that the till is now haunted by Arkwright's ghost as it sporadically opens and closes violently at the mere suggestion of Granville spending money.

 Filming locations

 The exterior shots were shot on Lister Avenue in Balby, a suburb of Doncaster; South Yorkshire.
 The shop itself is a hairdresser's salon, which closed for a summer break during each year the series was being filmed by the BBC.
 The same location is used for the sequel series Still Open All Hours.
-The pilot episode (featured in the series Seven of One) used a shop front on the western intersection of Drayton Avenue and Manor Road in Ealing, London for exterior filming.
+The pilot episode (featured in the series Seven of One) used a shop front on the western intersection of Drayton Avenue and Manor Road in Ealing, London, for exterior filming.

 In the first series, Nurse Gladys lives at 34 Lister Avenue.
 This is changed to 32 from the second series.

 The local council considered demolishing the shop used in Open All Hours.
 A fan created a web site to garner support for preserving it.
 The shop was to be auctioned in Leeds on 24 November 2008, and was expected to fetch between £120,000 and £130,000; however, all bids fell short of the reserve price.

 Three years earlier, a different sort of auction commemorated the programme.
-The BBC donated, to the British Stammering Association, two of the false moustaches worn by Ronnie Barker in the series.
+The BBC donated, to the British Stammering Association (BSA), two of the false moustaches worn by Ronnie Barker in the series.
 The BSA auctioned the moustaches at their London conference in September 2005, shortly before Barker's death.

 Theme tune

 The show's theme tune is a song called "Alice, Where Art Thou?", written by Joseph Ascher.
+The arrangement is borrowed from a 1926 Charles Penrose song called Laughter And Lemons, the b side of the more well-known The Laughing Policeman.
 It was arranged for a brass band and performed by Max Harris, who also wrote the incidental music for the programme.